 An old clothes washer can use 40 to 50 gallons per load.
 A new front-loading or horizontal axis machine uses as little as 10 gallons per load.
 Its high-speed spin cycle forces more water out of clothes, which means clothes need less time in the dryer.
 And because a front-loader machine doesn’t have an agitator, it’s gentler on your clothes.

 Retrofit Your Faucet with a High-Efficiency Aerator

 Aerators mix air with water to reduce the flow of water coming from the faucet.
 They’re inexpensive, available at most hardware stores and easy to install.
-Faucet aerators have different flow rates that can be matched for the different uses in your home.
-For example, a flow rate of 1.5 gallons per minute in the kitchen is helpful for cooking uses, whereas 0.5 gallon per minute is plenty for bathroom sink uses such as brushing teeth, washing hands or shaving.
+Faucet aerators have different flow rates that can be matched for the different uses.
+For example, a flow rate of 2.5 gallons per minute or lower on kitchen, food service and mop sinks is helpful, whereas 1 gallon per minute or less is plenty for hand-washing sinks.

 For a faucet with an inside thread, unscrew the old faucet attachment and screw on the aerator.
 For outside threaded faucets, remove the top washer from the aerator to expose the inside threads.
 Then screw on the aerator.